ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - ALTERNATIVE Codealong.md

 Functionality to display book details
   - (bonus) display author info instead of id (practice `populate`)

+(Optional Exercise) Understand why "Create" does not work

+  TASK:
+  - try to understand: why functionality to CREATE does not work.
+  - discuss: how we could solve it (do not modify code yet)

+  How: groups of 2-3
+  Time: 15 minutes

 Functionality to Create new book